-Jeffrey C. Cilley, M.D., is a board-certified oncologist and Hematologist with Swedish Covenant Medical Group.
+Jeffrey C. Cilley, M.D., is a board-certified oncologist and Hematologist with Swedish Medical Group.
 His clinical interests include breast cancer, colon/rectal cancer, Hodgkin's lymphoma and non-Hodgkin's lymphoma, lung cancer, multiple myeloma and clotting disorders, prostate cancer and thrombophilia.
 He has over ten years of experience.

 To schedule an appointment with Dr. Cilley, call 773-989-4745.